clulab/releases/lrec2022-parsing/README.md

 ## Highlights

-Forthcoming!
+This repo contains the code necessary to convert and combine training data files to retrain the PaT and Stanza parsers.

 ## Data

 Our base corpus is the GUM corpus.

-Our augment corpus is the WSJ portion of the Penn Treebank, converted into UD format by (CLU Processors)[https://github.com/clulab/processors].
+Our augment corpus is the WSJ portion of the Penn Treebank, converted into UD format by [CLU Processors](https://github.com/clulab/processors).

 ## Run